abdullahimtiazyousafzai/HangmanSFML/README.md

 This is free to use only if you use it for personal use.
 This is not intended for commercial use.

-In the code there are loadfromFile code lines, please replace the given addresses with the address you have saved the font and the picture files respectively.
+There are loadFromFile lines which contain addresses which need to be replaced by the address of the location of your files.
-In the CMake lists , replace the address of the SFML with your path/to/SFML/bin and other files📂
+I have uploaded all the needed files, you just need to save them somewhere and then replace the address with the address of those files.

 Developed by M.Abdullah on April 6,2023
 If you have any problem or difficulty in running the code, feel free to email me :abdullahimtiazyousafzai@gmail.com.